xiaolai/regular-investing-in-box/docs/en/README.md

 >Don't look at how many people have already accepted it, look to see if most people can no longer deny it.

 **Undeniability** is an important sign of an established trend.
 It doesn't matter whether or not they understand it, or whether or not they accept it.
 If they can't deny it, then the trend has basically already "filled up the bubble".
 This is the best signal for regular investors to decide when to enter the market.
-This is why I didn't introduce BOX, my no-load, no-management-fee blockchain ETF, until July of 2019, even though my thinking about and designs for a blockchain ETF began in 2015.
+This is why I didn't introduce BOX, my no-carry, no-management-fee blockchain ETF, until July of 2019, even though my thinking about and designs for a blockchain ETF began in 2015.

 It's important to point out that most novice investors fall into the trap of "looking for the next...".
 Actually, very few people succeed by choosing carefully and holding over the long term (whether through regular investing or not), and the vast majority of people never make deep macro observations from a long-term perspective, but everyone is jealous of those who have already succeeded, so they can't help but think: